AEADataEditor/aea-de-guidance/2021-01-05-Answers-to-questions.md

 > [John Horton](https://twitter.com/johnjhorton/status/1346263273432354816) Could AEA help credibly create “time capsule” data agreements where it will release a public dataset X years in the future?
 Some companies are willing to share data but not until it has lost its competitive value.
 A long lived institution like AEA is well positioned for this.

 Answer coming soon.

+## Accessing data

+> [Chris Conlon](https://twitter.com/conlon_chris/status/1346473098518773760) Several boilerplate data agreements that meet AEA requirements?

+> [Chris Conlon](https://twitter.com/conlon_chris/status/1346474319283593218) negotiate terms with some of the commonly used data ACADEMIC data providers (WRDS?
+Kilts?).

+Ongoing ([Kilts](https://marketingdata.chicagobooth.edu/Anonymous/Welcome), [German SOEP](https://www.diw.de/en/diw_02.c.238223.en/soep_conditions.html#614607), [German Scientific Use Files](https://fdz.iab.de/en/FDZ_Data_Access/FDZ_Scientific_Use_Files.aspx)).
+Repeatedly requesting ([DHS](https://dhsprogram.com/data/), [Afrobarometer](https://www.afrobarometer.org/)) One issue is that data providers tend to have project-specific permissions, and none have a blanket approval for replicators at academic journals (not just AEA).

+Typical answer: "We have not had a request like yours.
+I will need to speak with the director and potentially [data provider/counsel/lawyers]."

 ## Verifying papers with restricted-access data